Fixed Fee Probate Service provided by Lawyers

 Premier Solicitors fees start from as low as £500.00 (plus VAT) to obtain a Grant of Probate.
 There is a Court Fee that also needs to be paid and which cannot be avoided, unless an Estate is very small in size.

 How long does it take to obtain Probate?

-There are currently delays at the Probate Registry, as of today’s date (15 June 2019), and it is currently taking around one month from the date of application to the Probate Registry to receive the Grant of Probate back.
+There are currently delays at the Probate Registry and it is currently taking around one month from the date of application to the Probate Registry to receive the Grant of Probate back.

-We offer a fast, streamlined service to ensure that the application from the Grant is made at the earliest possible moment.
-Without speaking to you about your circumstances, we aren’t able to give more precise estimates as to timescales but please do get in touch.
+Premier Solicitors offer a fast, streamlined service to ensure that the application from the Grant is made at the earliest possible moment.
+Without speaking to you about your circumstances, they aren’t able to give more precise estimates as to timescales but please do get in touch.